Music of Iraq: Modern era

-In 1936, Iraq Radio was established by two of Iraq's most prominent performers and composers, the Kuwaiti-born Iraqi musicians, Saleh and Daoud al-Kuwaity with an ensemble, with the exception of the percussion player.
+In 1936, Iraq Radio was established by two of Iraq's most prominent performers and composers, the Kuwaiti-born Iraqi Jewish musicians, Saleh and Daoud al-Kuwaity with an ensemble, with the exception of the percussion player.
 The nightclubs of Baghdad also featured almost entirely Jewish musicians.
 At these nightclubs, ensembles consisted of oud, qanun and two percussionists while the same format with ney and cello were used on the radio.

 One of the reasons for the predominance of Jewish instrumentalists in early 20th century Iraqi music was a prominent school for blind Jewish children, which was founded in the late 1920s by the great qanunji ("qanun player") Joseph Hawthorne (Yusef Za'arur) (דנדהי ללוואלד-יוסף זערור يوسف زعرور).

-The most famous singer of the 1930s–1940s was perhaps Salima Pasha.
+The most famous singer of the 1930s–1940s was perhaps the Iraqi Jewish singer Salima Pasha.
 The respect and adoration for Pasha were unusual at the time, since public performance by women was considered shameful and most female singers were recruited from brothels.

-Numerous instrumentalists and singers of the middle and late twentieth century were trained at the Baghdad Conservatory.
+Numerous instrumentalists and singers of the middle and late twentieth century were trained at the Baghdad Conservatory, such famous oud players Munir Bashir, his brother Jamil Bashir (who both taught there), Salman Shukur, Ghanim Haddad, and Rahim AlHaj, who studied under Munir and Jamil Bashir as well as and composer and oud player Salim Abdul Kareem.

 In recent years the Iraqi school of oud players has become very prominent, with players such as Salman Shukur and Munir Bashir developing a very refined and delicate style of playing combining older Arabic elements with more recent Anatolian influences.